Seagate/cortx-motr/doc/HLD_of_Distributed_Indexing.rst

 Typically a layout descriptor will be shared by a large number of indices.
 To reduce the amount of meta-data, a level of indirection is introduced, see the Internal meta-data sub-section below.

-In-memory representation of a clovis index includes index fid and index layout descriptor.
+In-memory representation of a Motr index includes index fid and index layout descriptor.

 Internal meta-data
 ===================